Open for Enrollment (In Development)Join Now

-Session 2: Time-Frequency Representations
+Session 2: DFT and Time-Frequency Representations

 In This session, we will learn about Sampling, Quantization, RMS, and Loudness.
 We will also cover DFT, Hilbert Spaces, and Spectrograms.

-Session 3: Monophonic pitch analysis/autocorrelation
+Session 3: Monophonic Pitch Detection

 Pitch vs Fundamental Frequency, Time-domain, Frequency-domain, Perceptual Models, Overview of applications (Query-by-Humming, Auto-tunining) will be covered in this session.

-Session 4: Audio feature extraction
+Session 4: Audio Feature Extraction

 We will go over Spectral Features, Mel-Frequency Cepstral Coefficients, temporal aggregation, chroma and pitch profiles.